bThink-BGU/BPjs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/bThink-BGU/BPjs/badge.svg?branch=develop)](https://coveralls.io/github/bThink-BGU/BPjs?branch=develop)
 [![Documentation Status](http://readthedocs.org/projects/bpjs/badge/?version=develop)](http://bpjs.readthedocs.io/en/develop/)

+#### License
+* BPjs is open sourced under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
+If you use it in a system, please provide a link to this page somewhere in the documentation/system about section.
+* BPjs is uses the Mozilla Rhino Javascript engine.
+See [here](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) for project page and source code.

+---

 ## Change log for the BPjs library.

+### 2017-01-12
+* :sparkles: License (MIT)
+* :sparkles: Preparations for Maven Central
+* :arrows_counterclockwise: More javadocs and code cleanup.

 ### 2017-01-05
 * :sparkles: `RunFile` can now accept multiple BPjs files for input, and runs them as a single BProgram.
 It also has improved help text.